Updated: 2 days ago

 As I think about rewriting the various college submissions that I have submitted from the beginning of my Religious and Theological Studies classes I have decided to post them with their dates along the timeline I originally wrote each to provide others a progression of not only my writing skills but how my thoughts grow over time.
 I learn not only from an academic level but from a spiritual and theological perspective well.

 Like many others, I have fears that my reading, writing, and comprehension skills do not meet those around me.
-I ask myself, "Am I at the same level as the other?", "Why does that person see the reading differently than I?", Why doesn't t this make sense?", along with many other questions.
-As a graduate student, I find myself still asking the same questions as I did in elementary, high school, and undergrad school.
+I ask myself, "Am I at the same level as the other?", "Why does that person see the reading differently than I?", Why doesn't this make sense?"
+As a graduate student, I find myself still asking the same questions I did in elementary, high school and undergrad school.
 However, as I look back over my first submission for my New Testament class 5 years ago, I can see a major difference, not only in my writing or academic skills but in my personal life skills, my thoughts, and my way of thinking.

 As you begin to read my different submissions, remember we all start somewhere, I will do my best not to make changes so that you and I see the difference and the growth that happens.
 Stop worrying so much about where you are!
 We have all grown over the years, We all begin differents parts of life with different perspectives, knowledge, and life experiences, that guide us in our thinking.
 We do not have to think like the other but learn and grow.

 Here is a major assignment for my first New Testament class back in June of 2017.
 I did have at least 2 years of undergrad classes by this time.
 My professor as that I chose a pericope within the New Testament and write an exegesis paper.
 It took me most of the semester to understand in my mind what a pericope and exegesis entailed.